 Sanjay Dutt was born on July 29, 1959, to two of the greatest actors of Hindi cinema - Sunil Dutt and Nargis.
-Hailing from a family belonging to film background, it wasn't surprising that Sanju baba got an early dose of fame.
+Hailing from a family belonging to film background, it wasn't surprising that Sanju baba (as he is fondly called) got an early dose of fame.
 As a child actor, he made a brief appearance as a qawwali singer alongside his father in the 1972 film Reshma Aur Shera.
+Sanjay Dutt was only 13 then.
 (All photos/mid-day archives and Trishala Dutt's Instagram account)

 Sanjay Dutt's first big setback came when his mother Nargis passed away just a few days before the premiere of his debut film Rocky.
 His debut vehicle, which released in 1981, went on to become a blockbuster, but Dutt couldn't enjoy the success since he was grieving his mother's death.

 The troubled times continued for Dutt as depression caused the youngster to turn to drugs.
 Sanjay Dutt spent his youth being high on substance, while his mother Nargis Dutt was away battling cancer in the US.